for Undocumented Immigrant Students

 - Go to the Registration forms page to download the Nonresident Tuition Exemption Request (AB540) form.

-- Fill out, print and submit the Nonresident Tuition Exemption Request (AB540) Form to the Admissions and Records Office in the Student and Community Services Building.
+- Fill out, print and submit the Nonresident Tuition Exemption Request (AB540) Form to the Admissions and Records Office in the Registration & Student Services Building.

 - If you have questions about applying for admission as an AB540 student, email Atousa Pojhan at email@example.com in the Admissions and Records office.